 Resolved, that this Convention encourage the Bishop Diocesan to ensure that all ECCT staff complete an anti-racism training program such as Undoing Racism training offered by The People’s Institute for Survival and Beyond or similar program; and be it further

-Resolved, that all clergy; all governing lay leaders of Parishes, Worshipping Communities, and Intentional Episcopal Communities; and those elected and/or appointed to any diocesan-wide office, complete an anti-racism training program such as Undoing Racism training offered by The People’s Institute for Survival and Beyond or a similar program, which training must be completed within the first year of service following election; and be it further
+Resolved, that all clergy; all paid staff; all governing lay leaders of Parishes, Worshipping Communities, and Intentional Episcopal Communities; and those elected and/or appointed to any diocesan-wide office, complete an anti-racism training program such as Undoing Racism training offered by The People’s Institute for Survival and Beyond or a similar program, which training must be completed within the first year of service following election; and be it further

 Resolved, that this Convention commend to the Bishops that dismantling racism, white supremacy, and anti-Black bias be the focus of their next round of visitations with Parishes, Worshipping Communities, and Intentional Episcopal Communities, and be it further